 - 12 large sea scallops , patted dry

-In a large nonstick skillet, heat one tablespoon of the olive oil over medium-high.
+- In a large skillet (preferably cast iron), heat one tablespoon of the olive oil over medium-high.
 Saute the pancetta until crisp and cooked through, about 2-3 minutes.
 With a slotted spoon, transfer them to a plate and keep warm.

 adapted from Fine Cooking